auzpatwary37/matsim_llm_plugins/README.md

 ## Overview

-### Purpose
+### 🧠 Purpose

-This plugin enables:

-* Tool-based interaction between MATSim agents and LLMs
-* Execution of Java-defined tools (e.g., with objects as tool arguments)
-* Optional use of vector-based retrieval for context injection
-* Optionally collect jsonl datasets for distillation of smaller LLM models through finetuning
+This plugin integrates MATSim with Large Language Models (LLMs) via an OpenAI-compatible tool-calling interface, enabling rich, context-aware, object-driven decision-making within mobility simulations.
+It supports:

+- **Agent-specific conversational threads** via `ChatManager`, allowing each MATSim agent (person or vehicle) to maintain its own chat state, invoke tools, and receive responses across time and decisions.

+- **Multi-step, parallel tool execution**: The LLM may invoke multiple tools in one response, which are executed and resolved automatically before continuing the conversation.

+- **Real-time and modular context enrichment** using Retrieval-Augmented Generation (RAG), with support for both:
+  - **Static context**: Large datasets like link properties, travel times, charging prices, or facility data.
+  - **Dynamic context**: Per-agent states or runtime knowledge inserted into vector databases and queried on the fly.

+- **Declarative tool calling with full object support**:
+  - Tools are defined with typed Java DTOs that serialize into LLM-visible schemas.
+  - Arguments are automatically parsed back into DTOs, verified, and converted into rich Java domain objects.
+  - Tool responses can be returned to the LLM or directly consumed by MATSim as simulation inputs.

+- **Separation of real vs dummy tools**: Tools can either provide LLM-visible outputs or simply reconstruct internal objects (like a charging plan), enabling flexible chaining of decisions and postprocessing.

+- **Pluggable modular architecture**: The system is backend-agnostic and supports:
+  - LLM inference via OpenAI, LM Studio, Ollama
+  - Embedding models for RAG (e.g., HuggingFace)
+  - Swappable retrieval databases (e.g., ChromaDB)
+  - Extensible tool registry and DTO system

+- **Support for dataset generation and finetuning**: JSONL logging (planned) can capture multi-turn decision traces and tool inputs/outputs, enabling fine-tuning or distillation of smaller models.

 ### Key Features

-* OpenAI-style tool calling in Java
+* OpenAI-style multi step tool calling in Java
+* Tool register via tool manager that automatically handles iterative tool calls (multi step communications with LLM)
+* Individual chat thread management with tool calling.
 * Modular backend support (OpenAI, LM Studio, Ollama)
 * Pluggable tools with automatic schema generation via DTOs
-* Retrieval integration with ChromaDB and HuggingFace embeddings
+* Under the hood Retrieval integration with ChromaDB and HuggingFace embeddings with support for static and runtime embeddings.
+* MATSim integration (ChatManagerContiner, ChatCompletionClient, VectorDB, ToolManager available anywhere within MATSim).

 ---

 ## ⚙️ Architecture

-### 🧠 ChatManager (Core Coordinator)
+### 🧠 ChatManager (Core Coordinator for individual chat thread)

-The `ChatManager` handles LLM conversations and decision logic:
+The `ChatManager` handles LLM conversations and decision logic for a single chat thread:

 * Maintains full message history as `List<IChatMessage>`
-* Sends requests to the selected `IChatCompletionClient`
+* Sends requests to the selected `IChatCompletionClient` that manages context retreival under the hood.
 * Receives tool calls and dispatches them to the `ToolManager`
-* Injects tool responses into message history for a second LLM round
+* Injects tool responses into message history for multiple LLM rounds for relevant tools
-* Optionally prepends RAG context from the retrieval module
+* Prepares objects at the same time to be consumed by MATSim.

 ### 🛠 ToolManager & Tool Framework

 * Tools are Java classes implementing `ITool`
-* Tool arguments are defined using `ToolArgument<T>` and `ToolArgumentDTO<T>`
+* Tool arguments are defined using `ToolArgument<T>` with T as the matsim consumable and `ToolArgumentDTO<T>` as the POJO class for GSON serialization
-* DTOs expose a schema for LLM and parse responses into domain objects
+* DTOs expose a schema for LLM and parse responses into domain objects which then automatically is merged to generate ToolSchema.
-* Two tool types:
+* Allows for:
   * **Real Tools**: LLM uses the returned result
   * **Dummy Tools**: Results are consumed by MATSim (not shown to LLM)
 * Tools register themselves via the `ToolRegistry`